 Jeremy Meeks’ Estranged Wife Reveals He Still Had Sex With Her While Seeing Chloe Green

-In an explosive interview, the ‘Hot Felon’s ex revealed that they hooked up in the shower after he started seeing Chloe Green!
+In an explosive interview, the ‘Hot Felon’ Jeremy Meeks’ ex Melissa Meeks revealed that they hooked up in the shower after he started seeing Chloe Green!

 Melissa Meeks, the ex-wife of “Hot Felon” Jeremy Meeks, 34, just revealed in a new interview that, even after reports surfaced of his relationship with the heiress Chloe Green, 25, and his request for a divorce, they continued to carry on a romantic relationship!
 Of course, this came after denials of the illicit relationship to his then-wife.
 “I noticed he had started following this Chloe Green on his Instagram account and asked him who she was.
 He told me she was his manager’s business partner,” Melissa told Daily Mail about her initial suspicions that her husband was seeing Chloe behind her back.
 “I asked if he was seeing her, and straight away he said no. Three or four days later, the pictures on the boat came out.”